ODM scheme to capture power in 2022 with Uhuru's help

 He said ODM is pushing of a system that is accountable and transparent.

 “Quite a number of countries use biometrics, and (the census) should be biometric based.
-Elections are based on numbers and once we have the accurate numbers of the population and those who register as voters, and those who turn out to vote,” he added.
+Elections are based on numbers and once we have the accurate numbers of the population and those who register as

 On claims of corruption in the Judiciary, Orengo said the courts had let the country down in the fight against graft.